Skip to main content

 Key Facts

-1. INS Sunayna, an Indian Navy offshore patrol vessel, docked at Male on 06 April 2026 – its first port‑call of the IOS SAGAR deployment.
+1. INS Sunayna arrived in Malé on 06 April 2026, the first port‑call of its IOS SAGAR deployment.

-2. The ship was flagged off from Mumbai on 02 April 2026 by Defence Minister Shri Sanjay Seth.
+5. The deployment was flagged off from Mumbai on 02 April 2026 by Defence Minister Sanjay Seth.

 Background & Context